raspberrypilearning/green-goals/en/step_2.md

 ```
 --- /task ---

-Get the **Main Panda** sprite to move across the left tothe right-hand side of the stage until it touches the edge.
+Get the **Main Panda** sprite to move across the left to the right-hand side of the Stage until it touches the edge.

 --- task ---